devtoguk/milestone-3-THINGS-TO-DO/README.md

 ## Future features
-These are list in no particular order.
+These are list in no particular order:
 - Pagination for activity search results as the database grows.
 - User reviews for activities.
 - Display keywords when viewing the activity with links to find other.